ChrisJAdamek/cryptoTools/README.md

 ### Polygon Network

-[Polygon PoS Network](https://youtu.be/IijtdpAtOt0) is a smart contract platform based primarily on the code-base of the Ethereum Network (i.e. an [EVM Network](https://www.alchemy.com/overviews/what-is-the-ethereum-virtual-machine-evm)).
+[Polygon PoS Network](https://youtu.be/IijtdpAtOt0) is a smart contract platform based primarily on the code-base of the Ethereum Network (i.e. an EVM Network).
 This workshop involves a set of smart contracts pre-deployed on the Polygon Network.

-EVM networks like Polygon charge fees to process transaction.
+[EVM Networks](https://www.alchemy.com/overviews/what-is-the-ethereum-virtual-machine-evm) like Polygon charge fees to process transaction.
 However, Polygon's implementation of the EVM is such that fees are extremely low.
 A few cents worth of MATIC (the fee token for the Polygon Network) is sufficient for multiple transactions.
 You will receive a few cents of MATIC after completing Level 0.

 With the exception of receiving a few cents of MATIC, you will *not be interacting with any assets of value*.
 You will only be interacting with smart contracts deployed for the purpose of this tutorial.